And more specifically: how to choose your espresso machine?

 Brands: De'Longhi, Sage, Philips, Nuova Simonelli, Victoria Arduino, La Marzocco

-Average time for an espresso: Between 2 and 15 minutes including ignition
+Average time for an espresso: Between 2 and 15 minutes, including ignition.

-Advantages: best potential quality, high flexibility allowed
+Advantages: best potential quality, great flexibility allowed

 The manual lever espresso machine